 - Target the next level in the breakout direction.

-Example: If GBP/USD closes above R1 on strong volume during the London session, you can enter a buy with a target at R2 and a stop just under R1.
+Example: If GBP/USD closes above R1 on strong volume during the London session, you can enter a buy with a target at R2 and a stop loss just under R1.

 5.3.
 Trend-following strategy